mandykoh/symlock/README.md

 })
 ```

-For very high concurrency, it may be more efficient to use partitions to reduce lock contention:
+For very high concurrency situations, it may be more efficient to use partitions to reduce lock contention:

 ```go
 s := symlock.NewWithPartitions(16)